Harlaxton Manor: University of Evansville

 Harlaxton is now owned by the University of Evansville, operating as Harlaxton College, and is the base for their study-abroad programme.
 A number of other American universities also use the estate.
 Evansville began using the property in 1971 as its British campus, but it was bought personally by William Ridgway, a trustee of the university, and held by him until he donated it to the university in 1986.
 Immediately after the purchase the university began renovating the entire facility.
 (Note: The renovations continued into the 1990s, and included extensive restoration of the grounds.)
-Since 1984, Harlaxton Manor has also been the site of the annual Harlaxton Medieval Symposium, an interdisciplinary symposium on medieval art, literature and architecture.
+From 1984 to 2024, Harlaxton Manor was the site of the annual Harlaxton Medieval Symposium, an interdisciplinary symposium on medieval art, literature and architecture.
+This event was relocated to Madingley Hall, Cambridge, in 2024.
 The house and gardens are occasionally opened for public tours.

-WUEV Harlaxton Bureau at Harlaxton College

-On 30 July 1997, 91.5 FM WUEV opened the Harlaxton Bureau at Harlaxton College, Lincolnshire, England.
-Shortly thereafter, Harlaxton Bureau correspondents covered the death of Princess Diana and were subsequently recognized by the Indiana Society of Professional Journalists.
-This made the University of Evansville the first American university project to have a student-run news bureau on a foreign campus.